philiporange/torrent-manager/README.md

 - `GET /torrents` - List all torrents with detailed information
 - `POST /torrents` - Add torrent by magnet URI or HTTP/HTTPS URL
 - `POST /torrents/upload` - Upload and add a .torrent file

+**Note on private trackers:** When adding torrents via URL, the torrent manager server downloads the `.torrent` file.
+Some private trackers validate that the requesting IP matches your account.
+If you encounter "IP does not match" errors, either register the torrent manager server's IP with the tracker, or use file upload instead (download the `.torrent` in your browser, then upload it).
 - `GET /torrents/{info_hash}` - Get detailed information about a specific torrent
 - `POST /torrents/{info_hash}/start` - Start a paused torrent
 - `POST /torrents/{info_hash}/stop` - Stop/pause a torrent